 I did not shrink from declaring to you anything that was profitable, and teaching you in public and from house to house … for I did not shrink from declaring to you the whole counsel of God.
 (Acts 20:20, 27)

 Before an elder or deacon is eligible to serve, he must be examined by the church and its leaders as to his fitness for either of these offices.
 As Paul says, “Let them also [like the elders] be tested first; then let them serve as deacons if they prove themselves blameless” (1 Tim 3:10).

 We should never assume that we know what a person believes about various doctrines or lifestyle issues.
 The existing elders need to ask, question, and assess a candidate for eldership (1 Tim 5:24-25).
 Some of the worst mistakes made in churches come from appointing elders who are actually in doctrinal disagreement with the church or lack basic Bible knowledge.

-But how would those who examine a candidate for eldership know if the candidate holds to the apostolic gospel and is capable of teaching and protecting the church from false doctrine, if there are not some kinds of standard doctrinal questions asked for assessing the candidate’s proficiency in Scripture and doctrine?
+But how would those who examine a candidate for eldership know if the candidate holds to the apostolic gospel and is capable of teaching and protecting the church from false doctrine if there are not some kinds of standard doctrinal questions asked for assessing the candidate’s proficiency in Scripture and doctrine?

 A Guide for Testing

 Another use for this guide is as a tool for the elder candidate in preparing himself for the doctrinal examination by the elders.
 We also recommend using the book Decide for Yourself: A Theological Workbook by Gordon Lewis.
 This book presents the texts of Scripture that a candidate should know for each major doctrinal category.
-One does not have to use the entire book, but sections can be selected by the elders for special attention in the candidate’s preparation.
+One does not have to use the entire book, but sections can be selected for special attention in the candidate’s preparation.

-For a good test of bible knowledge, click on:
+For a good test of Bible knowledge, click on: